 What is an API?

-An application-programming interface (API) is a set of programming instructions and standards for accessing a Web-based software application or Web tool.
+An Application Programming Interface (API) is a set of programming instructions and standards for accessing web-based software applications or web tools.

-Customers connect to us and have a list of different methods that let them control different aspects of the dialer (import leads, search leads.
-Etc.)
+Customers connect to us and have a list of methods to control different aspects of the dialer (import Leads, search Leads, etc.).

-For more info, please see Admin FAQ How to Configure TalkPro Share for Get Request.
+- For more info, please see Admin FAQ: How to Configure Convoso Connect for GET Request.

-For more info, please see Admin FAQ How to Configure TalkPro Share for Post Request.
+- For more info, please see Configure Convoso Connect for POST Request.

-Accessing the data Values and Keys that will be needed to send to either your 3rd party company or a hired service professional that could translate between the two.
+Access to the Values and Keys data must be sent to either your third-party company or a hired service professional who can translate between the two.